-There are times when you may need to duplicate a page or post in WordPress.
+There are times when you may want to clone WordPress pages and posts.

 For example, let’s say you post regular announcements on your site about different events or promotions with similar content.
-Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just duplicate an existing post, make a few small changes to the content, publish, and you’re done!
+Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just clone an existing post, make a few small changes to the content, publish, and you’re done!

-Cloning A WordPress Page
+Duplicating A WordPress Page

-(Duplicate Post WordPress Plugin)
+(Duplicate Post – WordPress Plugin)

 For more details, go here}:

-How To Install The Plugin
+Installing The Plugin

-(Plugins – Add New)
+(WP Plugins Menu – Add New)

-This brings up the Plugins section …
+This brings you to the WordPress Plugins page …

-(Add Plugins area – Search for plugins)
+(Add Plugins section – Search plugins feature)

 Next, activate your plugin …

-(Install and activate plugin)
+(Install and activate the plugin)

-(Duplicate Post plugin activated)
+(Plugins section – Duplicate Post plugin activated)

 (Duplicate Post – Settings)

-(Settings > Duplicate Post)
+(Settings Menu > Duplicate Post)

-(Duplicate Post Options screen – plugin settings)
+(Duplicate Post Options – plugin settings screen)

 For more details, go here}: